 Are you unemployed or under-employed?
 Have you been laid off or been notified there will be a lay-off?
 If so, you might be eligible for a government grant that can really help you get trained, certified and placed in your new job.
 There is no cost to you.
 Let’s see if you are eligible!

-If you have prior management experience, one of the hottest job opportunities is in project management.
-In the Tampa/St. Petersburg job market the demand is especially strong for project managers and pays quite well.
+If you have management experience, one of the hottest job opportunities is in project management.
+In the Tampa/St. Petersburg job market the need is especially high for project managers and pays quite well.
 The Project Management Professional (PMP) is the most sought after credential for this field.
 Forbes magazine ranked this certification number two for 2019.
 Other certifications in this field include ITIL, PMI-Agile and Scrum Master

-Responsible executive secretaries perform many administrative jobs and clerical tasks.
-Duties include providing help to managers and employees, assisting in daily business needs and managing the company’s general administrative requirements.
-The more qualified executive secretaries can make a surprisingly good income if they have the necessary requirements.
+Responsible administrative assistants perform many administrative jobs and clerical tasks.
+Duties include providing help to managers and employees, helping in daily business needs and managing the company’s general administrative requirements.
+The more qualified administrative assistants can make a surprisingly good income if they have the necessary requirements.
 Certifications like Microsoft Office Specialist (MOS) and QuickBooks can really help to move up in this profession.

 Instead of having us talk about ourselves, why don’t we see what our clients have to say.